wressl/medical-docs/README.md

 oeph                    | On examination of the photo provided, otc                     | over-the-counter
 P:                      | Plan:
-pf                      | puffs
-pn                      | BC PharmaNet prn                     | as needed
+PERRLA                  | pupils equal, round, reactive to light and accomodation (PERRLA) pf                      | puffs pn                      | BC PharmaNet prn                     | as needed